 Everyone knows kimchi.
-Spicy, pickled and made of cabbage.
+Spicy, pickled, and made of cabbage.
 Or is it?
 These generalizations may be true of Napa cabbage kimchi, the most popular kind, but there’s much more variation than you might think.
-We’ve combed through the kimchi catalogue to find seven less common, but still highly delicious, varieties.
+We’ve combed through the kimchi catalog to find seven less common, but still highly delicious, varieties.
 Next time you see a UFO (Unidentified Fermented Object), pull out this article to see what it is.

 White Kimchi | 백김치 Baekkimchi